lichray/cloudbackup-updater/README.rst

 running.
 One of them will perform the actual agent upgrade.
 User can use the command line to update the agent immediately without waiting for the next checking.

+When running as a daemon, after the auto-updater finds out that the latest agent is newer than the installed one, the update may be delayed.  *50%* of the users are expected to get the update within 6 hours, and *90%* of the users are expected to get it within 11 hours.
+If the environment variable ``CLOUDBACKUP_UPDATER_DEBUG`` is set, the unit is minute rather than hour.

 Other Options